 Below you'll find out how:

-We encourage those making plans (local planning authorities, parish / town councils and neighbourhood forums and some elected mayors) to consult us as they prepare their plans.
+We encourage those making plans (local planning authorities, parish/town councils and neighbourhood forums and some elected mayors) to consult us as they prepare their plans.
 We comment on a range of matters that are covered by plans.
-These can include environmental, economic and social issues affecting our waterways.
+These can include opportunities to improve public engagement with our network (which can bring positive benefits to local communities) as well as general environmental, economic and social issues affecting our waterways.

 We’ll decide on a case by case basis how involved we become in the development plan process.